HilarioNengareJr/Student-Rental-Website/README.md

 ## Development

-To run Student Rental Hub locally, follow these steps:
+To run Student Rental Website locally, follow these steps:

 1. Clone the repository:
    ```